Estonia Entry Requirements

 Entry permissions vary by nationality.
 Find your category below.

-Citizens of EU/EEA countries, Switzerland, and many other nations can enter Estonia without a visa for short stays
+Citizens of EU/EEA member states, Switzerland, and numerous other countries may enter Estonia without a visa for short stays

 Includes